VideoNeuMat: Neural Material Extraction from Generative Video Models: Results

 \paragraph{Quantitative evaluation.} A key hypothesis of our work is that finetuning the video model on synthetic, measurement-like trajectories can steer the generator toward our protocol \emph{without} collapsing to a synthetic-rendered regime, i.e., it retains the video model's realistic prior.
 We therefore evaluate two complementary signals (\autoref{evaluation}a).
 We compute FVD to OpenVid-1M~\cite{nan2024openvid} to measure distributional closeness to real videos in a standard video embedding space.
 The FVD serves as an indication of whether finetuning preserves real-video statistics rather than drifting toward synthetic-rendered artifacts.
 Our generated clips (783 samples) achieve a lower FVD (118.04) than MatSynth renderings (138.86).
 We additionally report RealMatScore~\cite{realmat}, a material-focused perceptual metric, where our results improve over MatSynth (0.6289 vs.\ 0.5463).
-Together, these results suggest that finetuning retains the pretrained model's real-video appearance prior, rather than collapsing toward a purely synthetic-rendered regime.
+These results suggest that finetuning retains the pretrained model's real-video appearance prior, rather than collapsing toward a purely synthetic-rendered regime, as further supported by the nearest-neighbor analysis in the supplementary material.